fenago/github-developers/lab13_communicate-using-markdown.md

-# Lab: Introduction to GitHub
+# Lab: Communicate using Markdown

 Open following URL in the browser and follow the instructions to complete the lab: